Height/Weight: 6’6, 217 lbs.

 Anthony doesn’t have quick enough feet to keep up with athletic guards in the league and just isn’t big enough to contain many forwards or big men in the post.
 Lamb has shown that he can sometimes keep up with guards in college, but that’s not always the case and has struggled against even some of the quicker ones at this level.
 He usually can do a solid job of keeping up, but his lack of length doesn’t allow for him to make up for that space that he lost.

 He’s strong as mentioned and will be able to body many opponents, but the height is the issue.
 It’s a tall hill to climb when you are an undersized 4.

 Another thing to monitor with Anthony Lamb’s defense is how often he bites on pump fakes.
 From the games we’ve seen of Lamb, he’ll bite on pump fakes behind the three point line far too often.
 That would certainly hurt him at the next level.

 Just how unathletic is he?
 This is a conversation that we’ve had to have a good amount of with Anthony.
 He shows that he can get up for some nice dunks, but for the most part they are straight jumps.
 We came to the conclusion that Lamb does indeed lack even average athleticism.
 This could be fully proved at the draft combine if he gets an invite, but his game doesn’t reflect it.

-Now, to be clear, he’s just a junior so he may not elect to declare for the draft.
-But, if he does, don’t be surprised if a team takes a chance on him in the 2nd round and watches him blossom into a very solid role player in the NBA.
+Don’t be surprised if a team takes a chance on him in the 2nd round and watches him blossom into a very solid role player in the NBA.
 We could see him becoming an above 40% shooter in the league from deep.
 Considering that coupled with his other plus qualities and you have a player that not many teams will want to pass on.